WebFuzzing/EvoMaster/docs/mongo-geometry-regressions.md

 `customerEmail`, the other invoices with `invoiceTotal`.
 Their empty live queries and per-command fallback schemas are correct.
 After registering both collection schemas, the handler reports the invoice schema for both databases.
+That winner follows the test's registration order; it is not always the invoice schema in other executions.
+The test synthesizes schema registrations after real live queries, rather than running two Spring templates end to end.
+Source review confirmed that the Spring replacements emit the same unqualified registrations.
 `MongoHandler.java:102` keys registrations by collection name alone, and `MongoCollectionSchema` carries no database identifier.
 This can cause document generation to insert the wrong fields into the customer database.
 The fix needs schema provenance, not just a different lookup expression.
+This downstream effect is a source-supported inference: the test directly checks the reported schema, not generated insertions or a resulting SUT failure.

 `MongoHandlerRegressionIT` includes this new reproduction, with unique database names, passing fallback controls, and cleanup.
 Its five regressions fail as